-HPD is actively working to produce a comprehensive strategy to preserve affordability.
+HPD is actively working to preserve affordability.
 HPD coordinates with local partners, including Affordable Central Texas (ACT), to identify and preserve affordable housing.
-ACT is a 501(c)(3) organization that manages an open-ended social impact private equity fund for investment in moderate and middle-income housing affordability.
-ACT's mission is to purchase and preserve multifamily properties to maintain affordable rental rates for the Austin workforce, including teachers, first responders, medical professionals and others vital to Austin's day-to-day livability and success.
-According to ACT, in 2018, they acquired three properties totaling nearly 800 units of naturally occurring (unrestricted) affordable housing.
+ACT is a 501(c)(3) organization that manages a social impact private equity fund for investment in middle-income housing affordability.
+ACT's mission is to purchase and preserve multifamily properties for the Austin workforce, including teachers, first responders, medical professionals and others vital to day-to-day livability.
+According to ACT, in 2018, they acquired 3 properties totaling nearly 800 units of naturally occurring (unrestricted) affordable housing.
 Households in ACT's properties average less than 80% MFI.
-HPD is working with ACT to determine whether HPD could subsidize deeper affordability in future acquisition and preservation transactions.
+HPD is working with ACT to determine whether HPD could subsidize deeper affordability in future acquisition transactions.